cott3/Voxel-Launcher/README.md

 ## JAVA

-Launcher curently supports all version of java
+Launcher curently supports all version of java from **https://adoptium.net/** other java platform support comeing soon.

 ---